Storrie Fire: Effects

-Damage

 On August 20, the fire damaged transmission lines and transformers, knocking out power to approximately 20,000 homes and businesses for several hours.
 The fire also damaged dozens of wooden power transmission line poles owned by PG&E in the Feather River Canyon, who were forced to install new poles via helicopters working in concert with ground crews in the steep terrain.
-Highway 70 also sustained damage that necessitated repairs to infrastructure (including culverts, drainage and rock catchment systems, and guardrails), debris removal, and erosion controls.
-Apart from the infrastructure damage, property damage in the Storrie Fire was limited to a single structure in the Rich Bar area—a shed containing hazardous materials that firefighters said could not be easily protected.
+Highway 70 sustained damage that necessitated repairs to infrastructure (including culverts, drainage and rock catchment systems, and guardrails), as well as debris removal and erosion controls.
+Other property damage in the Storrie Fire was limited to a single structure in the Rich Bar area—a shed containing hazardous materials that firefighters said could not be easily protected.

-Environmental
+Environmental impacts

 Smoke from the Storrie Fire filled much of the Sierra Nevada between Susanville to the fire's northeast and Auburn to the fire's south.
 On August 21, drifting smoke caused the Northern Sierra Air Quality Management District to issue a health advisory for Plumas, Nevada, and Sierra counties.

-Some of the Storrie Fire's footprint reflected higher-severity fire effects; a Forest Service spokesperson said only about 15% of the watershed area had "burned intensely" but a 2019 fire severity analysis recorded that "high severity effects accounted for approximately one third of the Storrie Fire area".
+Some of the Storrie Fire's footprint reflected higher-severity fire effects; a Forest Service spokesperson said only about 15 percent of the watershed area had "burned intensely" but a 2019 fire severity analysis recorded that "high severity effects accounted for approximately one third of the Storrie Fire area".
 In October 2000, about a month after the fire, ash in storm runoff from the Storrie Fire area contaminated the holding pond that Belden used as a water source, turning tap water brown and forcing the resort there to temporarily shut down operations.

 Multiple proposed post-fire salvage logging operations by the Plumas and Lassen National Forest became hamstrung by environmental concerns.
 Lassen forest officials proposed to conduct logging on 3500 acres southwest of Lake Almanor.
 The forest's plan was appealed by several environmental groups, including the Sierra Club, and the appeal was upheld in October 2001 by the Forest Service regional forester for the Pacific Southwest Region over the plan's unproven benefits to fire danger and possible impacts to endangered species, such as the spotted owl and Pacific marten.
 A similar 1798 acres Plumas National Forest proposal was rejected the following November after environmental groups appealed.
-Some environmentalists charged forest officials with attempting to pass healthy trees as doomed so as to log even more, and by the time the projects were approved in August 2002, two years after the fire, the trees in question were beginning to rot and logging companies were disinterested.
+Some environmentalists charged forest officials with attempting to pass healthy trees as doomed so as to log even more, and by the time the projects were approved in August 2002—two years after the fire—the trees in question were beginning to rot and logging companies were disinterested.